-We would like to set-up:
+We would like to:

 • Education days around waste prevention with local businesses